somrajroy/AWS3TierArchitecturewithTFModules/README.md

   * This blog would serve as a valuable resource/guide for `architects and project managers` looking to impress existing customers with their knowledge of IaC, `automation-first` and
     `security-first` approaches.
 They can leverage the blog insights to supercharge their projects and client engagements. <br/>
-  * The objective insights and real-world best practices mentioned in the blog can also be put in proposals/RFP's. `The automation-first, security-first approach will elevate the proposals` and create a positive enviornment. <br/>
+  * The objective insights and real-world best practices mentioned in the blog can also be put in proposals/RFP's. `The automation-first, security-first approach will elevate the proposals` and create a positive enviornment.
+The insights of the blog can to develop more targeted and effective proposals that are cost-efficient<br/>
   * `For developers, it's playground` — a chance to the download code, experiment, and master Terraform.
 Explore the free, top-quality resources in the `Appendix/References section`, including expert YouTube courses.<br/>